top of page

 Takeaways

-Let's dive into the typical settlement terms that are in most settlement agreements.
+Let's delve into the typical settlement terms that are found in most settlement agreements.

 The Who, What, and When Clauses

-The first parts of the agreement identify the parties to the agreement, the purpose of the agreement, and the specific case or dispute that is being resolved by the agreement:
+The first part of the agreement identifies the parties involved, the purpose of the agreement, and the specific case or dispute being resolved by the agreement.

 This Settlement Agreement and Release of Claims (Agreement) is made and entered into by and between Mr. John Doe (Complainant) and the Federal Agency (Agency), collectively referred to as the Parties.

-Additionally, the purpose or intent will usually be articulated:
+Additionally, the purpose or intent will usually be articulated as follows:

 Except as specifically set forth herein, the Parties wish to bring a complete, final, and irreversible end to any andall claims and/or disputes which arise or could have arisen from the above-captioned complaint, to reach a full and final settlement of all matters and claims, of any nature whatsoever, as of the date of the execution of this Agreement.